Nepal Earthquake Response

 We provided relief which included 6.4 tonnes of food aid, the construction of nine Transitional Learning Centres for around 1,000 kids, and the provision of shelter and household items for 540 families.

-Our work to date has helped almost 7,000 survivors and counting.
+Our work to date has helped over 7,100 survivors and counting.
 We are committed to supporting long-term recovery in Nepal, but we need more help to meet our goals.

 We would like to say a heartfelt thank you to everyone who has made IDV’s Nepal response possible so far.
 This includes, but is not limited to GlobalGiving, Pukka Pies, AirAsia Indonesia, Medic One Indonesia, Mountain Quests, the Indonesian Social Media Community.
 A special thanks also go to Tri Clay and Ruth Heyes.